eda-ricercatore/gulyas-scripts/notes/python.md

 		generate argument lists \cite[Chapter 3, pp. 62]{Alchin2010}.
-	call a function with another function, a tuple of its positional arguments, and a dictionary keyword arguments \cite[Chapter 3, pp. 62]{Alchin2010}.
+	call a function with another function, a tuple of its positional arguments, and a dictionary keyword arguments \cite[Chapter 3, pp. 62]{Alchin2010}. exploit the transparency of *Python* while refactoring functions to make the functions more concise \cite[Chapter 3, pp. 62]{Alchin2010}.